University of Aberdeen: The modern university

 During the mid-20th century departments which had been at Marischal College moved into one of these new buildings (most at King's College) and by the late 20th-century Marischal College had been abandoned by all but the Anatomy Department, a graduation hall and the Marischal Museum (Marischal College has now been restored as the headquarters of Aberdeen City Council, which is leasing a portion of the complex from the university).
 Following extensive fundraising, a £57 million new university library (the Sir Duncan Rice Library) opened in autumn 2011 at the King's College campus to replace the outgrown Queen Mother Library and was officially opened by the Queen in September 2012.
 Today, most students spend most of their time in modern buildings which provide up-to-date facilities for teaching, research and other activities such as dining.
 However, the old buildings at King's College are still in use as lecture and tutorial rooms and accommodation for various academic departments.

 In February 2020, the Scottish Funding Council (SFC) found that in approving a financial settlement agreement with the former principal Sir Ian Diamond, the university failed to make best use of public funds or exercise good governance.
 As a result of the investigation, the university was ordered to repay £119,000 of grant finance to the SFC and undertake an externally facilitated examination of its governance and culture.

+In April 2025 the university opened an early retirement and voluntary redundancy scheme, with the aim of saving £5.5 million.
+In May 2026, a new £10 million savings plan was announced which proposed cutting 111 further jobs through further voluntary redundancies, and freezing the recruitment of new staff.

 Modern Languages

 On 5 December 2023 it was announced that a working group, chaired by Professor Karl Leydecker, had been set up to look at the future of teaching of modern languages at the university.
 It was looking at three options, "all of which involve the end of single honours French, Gaelic, German and Spanish", and was engaging in consultation with student and faculty.
 It was stated that departmental "income does not cover even the direct costs of staff delivering Modern Languages provision before any central costs ... leading to a projected deficit for Modern Languages of £1.64m in 2023/24."
 The financial statements were contested by staff and UCU.
 At an online meeting of the University Senate on 6 December, senators voted 78–15 in favour of a motion which "called for an immediate halt in the consultation process until an overall plan is presented in detail to Senate for appropriate scrutiny."
 Five senators abstained.
-On 8 December The Gaudie reported that staff had been sent 'Risk of Redundancy' letters which stated that staff who are made redundant would receive four months pay.
+On 8 December, The Gaudie reported that staff had been sent 'Risk of Redundancy' letters which stated that staff who are made redundant would receive four months pay.
 This contrasts with the university's severance policy which states that "the maximum redundancy package available to staff is 12 months of pay or £100,000; whatever is lower."